-- This is a 25-year-old codebase with tens of millions of lines of code, hundreds of dependencies and plug-ins, and half-finished modernizations on top of half-finished modernizations.
+- This is a 25-year-old codebase with tens of millions of lines of code (the GIMP team has pointed out that the finished GIMP projected has around 850,000 lines of code*), hundreds of dependencies and plug-ins, and half-finished modernizations on top of half-finished modernizations.
 Even the smallest of changes can snowball on you!
 (A good example was changing the name of the “Gimpressionist” plug-in.
-That required 1029 manual file edits)
+That required 149* manual file edits)

 - We have now seen what is coming in upstream version 3.0.0.
 We also know that any changes we make on the 2.10.x base would have to be recreated from scratch because 3.0.0 makes significant changes to the technology stack we would be building on top of

 - The contributors our project has attracted want to make a new image editing application instead because they want to create their own technology stack instead of puzzling out someone else’s